academie-de-espee/academie-de-espee.github.io/members.md

 </table>

-Are you a member of the Academie?
-Use [this Google Form](https://forms.gle/Ti43EFchB72UCxuC8) to join, send an email to [Lady Virginie de Champagne](mailto:vvdelaitre@gmail.com), or make a [pull request](https://github.com/academie-de-espee/academie-de-espee.github.io/pulls).
+Are you a new member of the Academie or have recently changed rank?
+Send an email to [Lady Virginie de Champagne](mailto:vvdelaitre@gmail.com), or make a [pull request](https://github.com/academie-de-espee/academie-de-espee.github.io/pulls).

 <script src="/js/sorttable.js"></script>